 You can and you should!
 Double up on the spices and use more!
-I recommend 1/2 tsp nutmeg, 1/8 tsp cardamom and 2 tsp ginger powder to create the most aromatic amaranth cookies!
+I recommend ½ teaspoon nutmeg, ⅛ teaspoon cardamom and 2 teaspoon ginger powder to create the most aromatic amaranth cookies!
 By the way, you can also use cardamom or coriander.

 If you have never tried amaranth this is your chance to fall in love with this super food grain.

 - ⅓ cup Olive Oil

 - ⅓ cup dark brown sugar